-- 9. Representatives of the Executive Secretary, representatives of the Government of Guatemala, and representatives of the International Indigenous Forum on Biodiversity welcomed the participants and opened the training workshop at 9 am on Monday, 8 June 2015.
-The opening included a traditional indigenous Mayan ceremony to welcome delegates. - 10.
-Representing the Government of Guatemala, Marta Eulalia Estrada, Vice-Minister of External Relations on behalf of the Ministerio de Relaciones Exteriores de Guatemala (MINEX), welcomed all to Guatemala, a country considered as a Like-minded Mega-diverse country because of its great cultural and natural diversity.
+10. Representatives of the Executive Secretary, representatives of the Government of Guatemala and representatives of the International Indigenous Forum on Biodiversity welcomed the participants and opened the training workshop at 9 am on Monday, 8 June 2015.
+The opening included a traditional indigenous Mayan ceremony to welcome delegates.

+11. Representing the Government of Guatemala, Marta Eulalia Estrada, Vice-Minister of External Relations on behalf of the Ministerio de Relaciones Exteriores de Guatemala (MINEX), welcomed all the participants to Guatemala, a country considered a Like-Minded Megadiverse country because of its great cultural and natural diversity.
 Panajachel is one of its jewels.
-Guatemala is currently the President of the Mega-Diverse Group. - 11.
-Mr. Luis Francisco Garcia, Departmental Government of Solola, welcomed the participants and clarified that.
-Panajachel is part of the Solola Department.
-The landscape, nature and culture of Panajachel have made it a hotspot for tourism for many decades and tourism remains and is increasingly the main economic activity, closely linked to handcrafts, and local agriculture.
-The area of the volcanic lake is the central point for the merging of three Mayan-descendant peoples, the Kakchiqueles, Tzutuhiles and Quiches.
-The government is working with these communities in poverty reduction projects through empowering the local people.
+Guatemala is currently the President of the Group of Like-Minded Megadiverse countries.

+12. Mr. Luis Francisco Garcia, Departmental Government of Solola, welcomed the participants.
+He explained that Panajachel was part of the Solola Department.
+The landscape, nature and culture of Panajachel had made it a hotspot for tourism for many decades and tourism remained and was increasingly the main economic activity, closely linked to handcrafts, and local agriculture.
+The area of the volcanic lake was the central point for the merging of three Mayan-descendant peoples, the Kakchiqueles, Tzutuhiles and Quiches.
+The Government was working with these communities in poverty reduction projects through empowering the local people.
 He welcomed all the participants on behalf of the Guatemalan President.